brad-ley/manuscript-plots/README.md

 1. Install python using [Anaconda package](https://www.anaconda.com/products/individual)
 1. That should automatically provide an updated version of python, numpy, matplotlib, etc. that you will need for plotting
 1. Open 'Terminal' application on mac
-1. Type `which conda` and make sure that something comes up (if it doesn't get help!)
+1. Type `which conda` and press enter -- make sure that something comes up (if it doesn't, get help!)
-1. Type `conda install pip`
+1. Type `conda install pip` and press enter
 1. Download [this repo](https://github.com/brad-ley/manuscript-plots) by pressing green code button and then 'download zip'
 1. Unzip that file in your downloads
 1. Right-click the folder, hold option, and select 'Copy as Pathname'